cleecoloma/reading-notes/code-301/class-07.md

 # Class 06 Summary
 ## Code 301 - Intermediate Software Development

-> These topics relates because...
+> These topics relates because, if I wanted to create a full-stack web application using JavaScript, Node.js will need to be used to accomplish it.

 ### An introduction to Node.js on sitepoint.com
 1. What is node.js?